 - Using my fitness watch to count my daily steps

-As mentioned above, one of my methods for holding myself accountable for my weight loss is via Fat To Fit Club.
+As mentioned above, one of my methods for holding myself accountable for my weight loss is by creating fun workouts and sharing them with you.

-The reason for monthly weigh-ins rather than weekly, is to see more accurate results over a longer period of time rather than tiny fluctuations week to week.
+The reason for periodic weigh-ins rather than weekly or monthly is to see more accurate results over a longer period of time rather than tiny fluctuations week to week or month to month.

 It’s also not healthy to become obsessed with the numbers on the scales.
-Therefore, a monthly weigh-in should avoid any fixation with taking weight or measurements too often.
+Therefore, periodic weigh-ins should avoid any fixation with taking weight or measurements too often.

 I’ll admit that although this is quite a positive and proactive step, I am a little anxious about sharing the numbers with everyone.
 However, I keep reminding myself that sometimes it’s good to do what scares us and it’s only numbers!